Akmalhakimteo/distributed-systems-chubby-lock/docker/README.txt

 Whenever you change any of the code, remember to run the build command first.
 To decide on the number of nodes to run, change the docker-compose.yml file by commenting/uncommenting the nodes that you want.

 Comment out lines 340 - 343 to remove the DB write and get

+change in the dockerfile.client0-1 the 1st arg to change the number of clients each container should run.
+Uncomment the respective lines in the dockfile to test multiple clients writing to the same file, or multiple clients writing to different files(in this case each client write to 1 file).
+Uncomment the last line to run 1 client per container writing to the same file.